jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-9-13-developingembeddedlinuxaudioapplications15.md

 # What will we be building?
 <br>

-Similar to the last article, we will be cross-compiling the little ALSA toy program from the [last article](2020/07/01/developingembeddedlinuxaudioapplications.html), but this time we will also be building our own cross compile toolchain, root filesystem, kernel image, and bootloader as well.
-Last time we used Debian's multiarch tools and relied on the "out of the box" Debian image provided by Beaglebone.org, but this approach has several advantages over that:
+Similar to the [last article](2020/07/01/developingembeddedlinuxaudioapplications.html), we will be cross-compiling the little ALSA toy program `booper`, but this time we will also be building our own cross compile toolchain, root filesystem, kernel image, and bootloader as well.
+Last time we used Debian's multiarch tools and relied on the "out of the box" Debian image provided by Beagleboard.org, but this approach has several advantages over that:
 - Much more flexibility in which OS your host is running
 - Easier to reason about what components are needed for your board -- it can easily be regenerated fresh